Company D: Finlay Cadets

 For full information, see his entry as a private.

-NOTE: Armstrong County Pennsylvania Genealogy Project includes a transcription of Robert Walker Smith's History of Armstrong County, Pennsylvania (Chicago: Waterman, Watkins & Co., 1883), which contains information about the 62d Pennsylvania.
+NOTE: Robert Walker Smith's History of Armstrong County, Pennsylvania (Chicago: Waterman, Watkins & Co., 1883) contains information about the 62d Pennsylvania.
 Unfortunately the roster for Company D listed there is incomplete, and information concerning Company G is inaccurate.
 The roster is for Company G of the 63d Pennsylvania, not the 62d.
-I don't know whether the error is in the original or the transcription.

 The Veteran Reserve Corps, originally called the Invalid Corps, was the military body to which soldiers were transferred when they were not healthy enough to be sent back to their original unit, but not sick or disabled enough to be sent home.